opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 }
 @endcode

 Many OpenCV functions can be used to process cv.Mat.
-You can refer to other tutorials for details.
+You can refer to other tutorials, such as @ref tutorial_js_table_of_contents_imgproc, for details.

 In this tutorial, we just show a cv.Mat on screen.
 To show a cv.Mat, you need a canvas element.